-WCJC's Licensed Professional Counselors provides brief counseling and referrals for a variety of student concerns to WCJC students.
+WCJC's Licensed Professional Counselors provides short-term, solution-focused counseling and referrals for a variety of student concerns to WCJC students.
 These concerns may include: stress, test anxiety, family or relationship issues, coping with grief and loss, dealing with academic pressures, and other personal or college related issues.
-The counselors are trained professionals who can respond to students’ in an objective and nonjudgmental manner.
+The Counselors are trained professionals who can respond to students’ in an objective and nonjudgmental manner.
 The counseling relationship is unique in that it provides an environment in which a student can speak freely, privately and confidentially within the limits of the law.

 Students who need on-going, therapeutic counseling or those cases where concerns beyond the scope of the WCJC counseling services are referred to an outside agency or professional resource in the community.
 All costs incurred by those referrals are the students responsibilities.